 Invest in alternatives - lithium is a resource that has been around since 1817, but there are suitable alternatives arising in the market, including sodium, magnesium, and seawater in batteries (source: New Scientist).
 Commodity companies would be well advised to ensure their own future by investing heavily in providing suitable alternatives to their B2B clients.

 Recruit extensively - hiring new employees can feel like a massive risk for companies facing supply issues, but attracting talent in product development, research, and buying can help businesses create innovative risk mitigation strategies, and front the charge for our new, post lithium, market.

 Hiring with EarthStream

-EarthStream is a commodities recruitment specialist, able to source and select top talent from discovery and extraction to processing and manufacturing.
+EarthStream is a battery storage jobs specialist, able to source and select top talent from discovery and extraction to processing and manufacturing.
 Our in-depth knowledge and worldwide connections mean we not only understand your problems, but also solve them.
 Speak to one of our experts today.